muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 ordinal position and or the multiplicity of members is significant or not;
 in contrast, JSON provides no native way to distinguish these factors.

+MUON explicitly preserves the element order of all collection literals, and so it can losslessly pass through any collection literals that are conceptually program source code, and typically programmers consider the element order of their source code to be intentional and worth preserving, even if conceptually the collection is logically an unordered one, while in contrast JSON's `object` collection is expressly unordered and so can't preserve a very significant in practice aspect of program source code.

 JSON has no native support for parser-ignorable (treated like insignificant whitespace) comments, as an intentional difference from JavaScript, while MUON does support such comments.